Pajama Day Spotlights

 Putting the “Yay” in Pajama Day

-For students and staff at schools around the region, CHOP’s annual Pajama Day fundraiser is not just a chance to be extra coxy at school for the day, it’s also an opportunity to support a cause near and dear to their hearts.
+For students and staff at schools around the region, CHOP’s annual Pajama Day fundraiser is not just a chance to be extra cozy at school for the day, it’s also an opportunity to support a cause near and dear to their hearts.

 Clara Barton Elementary